 The close grip lat pull offers an increased range of motion compared to the traditional form.
 It allows you to bring the weight down further and maximize the exercise.

-This, in turn, improves the benefits you'll see and will enable you to increase your lower-mid back strength more quickly.
+This, according to the National Institute of Health (NIH), improves the benefits you'll see and will enable you to increase your lower-mid back strength more quickly .

-Shoulder and back muscle exercises have a solid link to improved posture.
+According to NIH, shoulder and back muscle exercises have a solid link to improved posture .

 This is likely because stronger muscles mean it's easier even to subconsciously resist the urge to allow your shoulders to roll or hunch.